 1. Verbal Analogies (25 questions, 8 minutes)

 This subtest measures your ability to reason and identify relationships between words.
 You’ll see pairs of words and must identify the relationship, then find a similar relationship among answer choices.
-Strong vocabulary and pattern recognition skills are essential.

 2. Arithmetic Reasoning (25 questions, 29 minutes)